-Government agencies create regulations (also known as "rules") under the authority of Congress to help the government carry out public policy.
-Here are some of the healthcare laws that affect health insurance: Consolidated Omnibus Budget Reconciliation Act (COBRA) 1985 COBRA gives workers and their families who lose their health insurance benefits the right to choose to continue group health benefits provided by their group health plan for limited periods of time.
-It is available under certain circumstances, such as job loss, reduction in the hours worked, transition between jobs, death, divorce, and other life events.
-Health Insurance Portability and Accountability Act (HIPAA) 1996 This is a federal law that required the creation of national standards to protect sensitive patient health information from being disclosed without the patient's consent or knowledge.
-Affordable Care Act (ACA) 2010 The Patient Protection and Affordable Care Act, referred to as the Affordable Care Act or ACA, is a comprehensive healthcare reform law.
-It was enacted in March 2010 with the goal of making affordable health insurance available to more people.
+HEALTHCARE LAWS Government agencies create regulations (also known as "rules") under the authority of Congress to help the government carry out public policy.
+Here are some of the healthcare laws that affect health insurance: Consolidated Omnibus Budget Reconciliation Act (COBRA) Health Insurance Portability and Accountability Act (HIPAA) Affordable Care Act (ACA) • 1985 • 1996 2010 COBRA gives workers and their families who lose their health insurance benefits the right to choose to continue group health benefits provided by their group health plan for limited periods of time.
+It is available under certain circumstances, such as job loss, reduction in the hours worked, transition between jobs, death, This is a federal law that required the creation of national standards to protect sensitive patient health information from being disclosed without the patient's consent or knowledge.
+The Patient Protection and Affordable Care Act, referred to as the Affordable Care Act or ACA, is a comprehensive healthcare reform law.
+It was enacted in March 2010 with the goal of making affordable health insurance available to

+Call 1-866-435-5677

-Coverage, Access, Reimbursement & Education Support Call (866) 435-5677 Our Patient Access Specialists are available Monday-Friday, from 8:00 AM to 8:00 PM ET (5:00 AM to 5:00 PM PT).
-IPSENCARES.com
+Our Patient Access Managers are available Monday - Friday, 8:00 AM - 8:00 PM ET.

+SCAN TO ENROLL IN IPSENCARES.com